 These children then were not fed peanut for six months, and a second oral challenge followed this abstinence period.
 This time, 21 percent of the kids could still tolerate the 5 grams of peanut.
 They are the kids considered in allergy remission.

-Toddlers’ Immune Advantage
+OIT and Toddlers’ Immune Advantage

 Though a small number of participants were 1-year-olds, the results suggest remission hopes are high for the youngest patients.
 Seventy-one percent of the 1-year-olds were in the group that experienced remission.

 “I’m very hopeful.
 To me, the ticket is getting in early,” says Kim, who is the pediatric allergy and immunology division chief at UNC Health, and director of the UNC Food Allergy Initiative.
 “We were hopeful going into the study based on our understanding of the immune system.”

 The researchers approached the study theorizing that OIT treatment could be more effective in younger patients.
 They knew that this is when the immune system is more malleable.
 “We can change the direction of what their immune system is doing,” Kim says.

 Aside from younger age, toddlers with lower peanut IgE antibody levels at the start of the trial also achieved the most promising results.
 When a child is young and experiences a first allergic reaction, that is when the IgE level tends to be small.
 Kim explains that this provides a window of opportunity when OIT treatment might be most effective.